naveedalirehmani/Obsidian/Block-chain.md

 Where does this money come from?
 Aave have investors that lend money to aave which lends money to you, takes 0.9 percent as interest and a big portion of this goes back to investors

 ---

+**_ONL-ETH_**

+**Gas**

+gas is the unit of measure for the computation price on the ethereum EVM, for exam to perform one addition on EVM you need to pay 3 gas and to multiple you need 5, to send ETH you need 2100.
+miners run these EVM’s on their machines which performs blockchain transactions virtually, so when you need to let say send ETH to an account you need to pay 2100 gas for this.
+Few things to not here.

+- Each gas unit has a minimum gas fee/unit, and this changes on each newly block minted this can increase or decrease.
+This is directly proportional to the number of users using the blockchain.
+Another factor is also the price of ETH in dollars as directly proportional.
+- On each block the total number of gas units that can be consumed by all transactions is 30 miliion.

+So when you want to send ETH on ethereum blockchain you contact miners that run these transactions for you on EVM, these transactions consume gas units.
+One thing to not here is the miners don’t just accept every transaction request.
+They accept only transaction request that are more beneficial from them.
+This means that when you want to send ETH you not such pay the base price for gas unit you also pay extra price, this amount is upto you.
+The more you pay the more chances are that a miner why prioritise your request because miners will not just accept all request they will only accept transaction that have most gas/unit price paid.
+So that they don’t just reach the limit on a block on less paid transactions.

+- Gas was introduce to reward the miners and stop attackers from running smart contracts that run in a loop.